 Installation and Cancellation Costs

-Wherever you set up your internet, there will be some installation required, and sometimes that installation will have a cost associated with it.
+Wherever you set up your internet, some installation will be required, and sometimes that installation will have a cost associated with it.
 This fact changes little from state to state and instead will vary by provider.

 If you're worried about the cost of this, you should know that it has become very easy to install and set up your own modem and service with the kit your ISP will provide, waiving the cost.